French shares underperform after BNP Paribas hit by possible fine

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up [RCH/EUROPE (Additional reporting by Lionel Laurent and Atul Prakash; editing by Stephen Addison)
+Today's European research round-up [RCH/EUROPE (Additional reporting by Lionel Laurent and Atul Prakash; Editing by Ruth Pitchford)

 * Dollar strengthens after Mnuchin supports stronger currency